National Theatre for Children

 There’s something about the combination of theater and humor that grabs kids’ attention and keeps it.
-Just ask any of the 15,000 children across our service territory who got kid-friendly, long-lasting lessons in electrical safety from a stage show.
-Safety Detectives in Hot Pursuit, which teaches kids about electricity, how it’s used, and how to identify dangerous situations and prevent fires, was performed at 37 schools in 2017.
+Just ask any of the 60,000-plus children across our service territory who got kid-friendly, long-lasting lessons in electrical safety from a high-energy stage show.
+Safety Detectives in Hot Pursuit, which teaches kids about electricity, how it’s used, and how to identify dangerous situations and prevent fires, has been performed at 170 schools across Pennsylvania.
 It’s part of our plan to deliver its safety message to 100,000 youngsters over a five-year period.
 The goal is to teach young children lessons they will remember for a lifetime and share with their family and friends.

 Back to top

 PPL Electric Utilities takes its mobile electrical safety exhibit across its service territory each year to teach first responders, contractors, businesses, school students and the general public how to stay safe around electricity.

 The exhibit is a scaled-down 7200-volt electrical distribution system that was developed and built by PPL workers and features live electrical wires, utility poles, and transformers.

 Using ladders, gloves, shovels and other tools in a controlled environment, trained PPL staff wearing protective equipment will show the spark, flames, smoke and crackle that occur when those items come in contact with live electrical lines.

 To request a demonstration, contact Mark Santayana at MCSantayana@pplweb.com.